Last Wednesday, 9 members of the Emanuel AME Church in Charleston, South Carolina were killed in a horrific act of violence.

-This moment is for the black community.
-Black lives matter right now.
-The conversation is about black people and a history of oppression that’s led to intense sentiments of anti blackness in this country.
+This moment is for the Black community.
+Black lives matter.
+The conversation is about Black people and a history of oppression that’s led to intense sentiments of anti-blackness in this country.
 A history that many of us have been fortunate enough to not experience.

 It’s not about brown people and it sure as hell isn’t about Muslims.

-As a non black Muslim ally, I’m ashamed with the general response from the non black Muslim community.
-The level of self absorption is unreal.
+As a non-black Muslim ally, I’m ashamed of the general response from the non-black Muslim community.
+The level of self-absorption is unreal.
 It’s one thing to point out that white privilege exists, which it most certainly does, and another thing entirely to twist a tragedy into meeting your own agenda.

 Frustration with the media’s response and the comparison to Muslim media bias should not have been our first and only response.
 It’s insensitive, irresponsible and nothing about it is Islamic.